sgwilbur/urbancode-client/README.md

 ## Python client for interacting UrbanCode Web APIs

 The primary client provides a Pythonic interface to UrbanCode for simplifying setup, administration, and testing of UrbanCode tools.
 The goal is to provide some working examples of API access to various pieces of functionality and I will refactor reusable bits as I can to make a more usable "client" for future use.

+Let me know if you have specific APIs or scenarios that you want to see in action and I can try and make that happen :)

 ### Setup

 These examples are built and tested with Python2 but I have tried not to do any thing or use any pip modules that will break in Python3.
 Install the requirements for these helpers are identified in the requirements.txt file:

     pip install -r requirements.txt

 #### Running examples

 Since everything here is adhoc and not using proper modules, to run the examples you need to cd to the `examples` directory as the imports are relatively pathed for now.
+So as an example I just create a new folder to work in, clone the repo, setup my virtualenv, install the required modules, and run an example.

     sgwilbur@gura:~/workspaces$ mkdir uc-testing
     sgwilbur@gura:~/workspaces$ cd uc-testing/